WilliamUW/ETHOnline/sponsors/Mantle.md

 ### Please add a sentence or two on why you're applicable for this prize.

-FaceConnect is deployed and fully functional on Mantle to act as an onchain mapping of biometric facial hash encoding to wallet addresses that be remapped as needed depending on if one's facial hash changes or one's wallet address changes.
+FaceLink is deployed and fully functional on Mantle to act as an onchain mapping of biometric facial hash encoding to wallet addresses that be remapped as needed depending on if one's facial hash changes or one's wallet address changes.

 ### Link to the code where the tech is used.
 https://testnet.mantlescan.org/address/0xf6df969c6fd8665d982b1b65d8161ace558409f9